janehu0122/Red-Line-Semantic-Segmentation/README.md

 ## Files:
 * Faint Red Line Images - Testing images containing faint red lines
-  * *Need to upload all images within red line data set
 * Red Line Data Files - Training images along with their corressponding masks
-  * *Need to update Red Line Data files to contain all of the training sets*
-*
+* Red Line Images - All images
+* prediction_generator.py - Generates and displays predictions for images within a folder
+* unetplusplus_model.py - Unet ++ architecture

 ## To Run Program:
 1. Download all files
-2. Run main.py to create model with binary skeleton training set
+2. Run main.py to create and train model
 3. Instructions on how to change training and testing set are within main.py